Overview

 <Box m={4}></Box>

-Some props are unique to some components.
-They may determine the style, but also determine the component's inner structure, such as toggling inner-elements.
-For example, the TextInput's label prop adds a label element in addition to the input element.
+Some props are unique to one or more components.
+They either determine the style or add to the component's inner structure by toggling inner-elements.
+For example, TextInput accepts the label prop to add a <label> element to its inner-structure:

 <TextInput label="Username"></TextInput>